IDT-ITI/Text-XAI-Video-Summaries/README.md

 ## Evaluation results
 <div align="justify">

 To get the overall evaluation results (for all videos of the used datasets) about the **faithfulness** (Disc+) of the produced **visual explanations**, please run the [combine_fragment_evaluation_files.py](/explanation/combine_fragment_evaluation_files.py) script.
-The final scores are saved into the `final_scores` directory that is placed inside the [explanation](/explanation) folder.
-Then, to get the overall evaluation results about the **plausibility** of the produced **textual explanations**, please run the [combine_similarites_files.py](explanation/combine_similarites_files.py) script.
+The final scores are saved into the `final_scores` directory, that is placed inside the [explanation](/explanation) folder.
+Then, to get the overall evaluation results about the **plausibility** of the produced **textual explanations**, please run the [combine_similarities_files.py](explanation/combine_similarities_files.py) script.
 Please note that the code runs for the videos of Video Set 2 by default, i.e. for the TVSum videos that have at least 3 top-scoring fragments by the explanation methods.
-To run the evaluation for the videos of Video Set 1 (i.e., for the videos of the SumMe and TVSum datasets that have at least 1 top-scoring fragment by the explanation methods), please re-run the code after performing the following changes:
+To run the evaluation for the videos of Video Set 1 (i.e., for the videos of the SumMe and TVSum datasets, that have at least 1 top-scoring fragment by the explanation methods), please re-run the code after performing the following changes:
 - [text_explanation.py](explanation/text_explanation.py#L22) at line 22 change _"evaluate2.py"_ to _"evaluate.py"_
-- [combine_fragment_evaluation_files.py](explanation/combine_fragment_evaluation_files.py#L25) at line 25 change videoset_key from _"VideoSet2"_ to _"VideoSet1"_
+- [combine_fragment_evaluation_files.py](explanation/combine_fragment_evaluation_files.py#L25) at line 25 change "videoset_key" from _"VideoSet2"_ to _"VideoSet1"_
-- [combine_similarities_files.py](explanation/combine_similarities_files.py#L57) at line 57 change videoset from _"VideoSet2"_ to _"VideoSet1"_
+- [combine_similarities_files.py](explanation/combine_similarities_files.py#L57) at line 57 change "videoset" from _"VideoSet2"_ to _"VideoSet1"_

 ## Citation
 <div align="justify">